Rural Landholders Initiative

 Community Grant applications now open

-Lismore City Council will begin accepting Expressions of Interest for the Rural Landholder Initiative (RLI) Community Grants starting 1 October, 2024.
+Lismore City Council is currently accepting Expressions of Interest for the Rural Landholder Initiative (RLI) Community Grants.
 This program invites landholders to collaborate on environmental projects that benefit the broader rural community.
-For those part of community groups, applications can be submitted in October 2024 for projects beginning in July 2025.
-Individual landholders will be able to apply in Spring 2025 for projects starting in July 2026.
+For those part of community groups, applications can be submitted until 2 February 2025 for projects beginning in July 2025.
+Individual landholders will be able to apply in Spring 2025 for projects on private property starting in July 2026.

 The RLI Community Grants aim to fund projects that achieve large-scale, strategic outcomes by bringing together landholders, neighbours, and industry stakeholders.
 Up to $50,000 over three years will be available for on-ground activities such as bush regeneration and habitat restoration.